 6. ANNE PRO 2

-Namely, first of all, you get to choose the switches you want and the options are Cherry, Gateron, or Kailh mechanical switches.
+First of all, you get to choose the switches you want and the options are Cherry, Gateron, or Kailh mechanical switches.

 There are also extra keycaps included in the box and they are always necessary and useful.